sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This gives us all we need to define an applicative where less than perfect
-success cases can accumulate and yield an error.
+success cases can accumulate and deteriorate into an error.
 Probably it is well known
 to a lot of people but I had never seen it before.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell}